Managing Your Education: Cost-Reduction And Recouping Strategies

 Deriving Life Truths From Fictional Scenarios

 There are certain “kinds” of people in the world, and one is an individual who only made a moderate level of success and never transcended it.
-Now there’s an episode where George gives an unremarkable applicant his approval for scholarship, because the kid reminds him of himself as a youngster.
+Now there’s an episode where George gives an unremarkable applicant his approval for a scholarship because the kid reminds him of himself as a youngster.
 Fictional?
 Certainly.
-But the humor works because it’s based in reality.
+But the humor works because it’s based on reality.

-The reality is, there are no shortage of funds which are held in reserve by people like Costanza’s character.
+The reality is, there is no shortage of funds which are held in reserve by people like Costanza’s character.
 They are specialized funds given out annually to a special someone who does the footwork and chases down the scholarship.
-With the internet, you can basically search for such opportunities with greater scope than ever before.
+With the internet, you can basically search for such opportunities related to education cost with greater scope than ever before.

 Savings In Housing

-You can save with textbooks, and in two ways.
-Either sell books you purchased at full price for around half your initial investment—though this requires you take exceptionally good care of them as you use them.
-Or, you can go to an online site which has students selling books, and buy one bottom dollar.
+You can save textbooks in two ways.
+Either sell books you purchased at full price for around half your initial investment—though this requires you to take exceptionally good care of them as you use them.
+Or, you can go to an online site that has students selling books, and buy one bottom dollar.
 There are advantages and disadvantages to both strategies.

-On the one hand, you’re going to likely spend more if you buy new then sell.
+On the one hand, you’re going to likely spend more if you buy new than sell.
 On the other, your acquisition is subject to availability if you buy used.
-Either way, buying new and just keeping the book is like throwing away money.
+Either way, buying a new one and just keeping the book is like throwing away money.
 You’re going to spend thousands on textbooks over your degree’s length.
 Recoup where you can.

-When you’re looking to sell your textbooks online, you want to go with a site that has no sign-up fees to register, like BookScouter.com, who: “…is 100% free with no registration required.”
-Sites like this allow you to buy, and they allow you to sell; which means you can go at savings both ways, and find the method which best works for you.
+When you’re looking to sell your textbooks online, you want to go with a site that has no sign-up fees to register, like BookScouter.com, which: “…is 100% free with no registration required.”
+Sites like this allow you to buy, and they allow you to sell: which means you can go at savings both ways and find the method which best works for you.

 Leave A Comment